danielkkelly/iac/aws/security/README.md

 Another benefit of enabling this level of security is that it allows for ongoing monitoring of resources.
 It allows us to attach an SNS resource that notifies a topic of issues found.
+This protects against configuration drift and reduces risks and effort associated with traditional periodic audit.

 # Implementation